© judy dercksen

 “You’re asking me to break the law?”
-His face takes on a smirky innocence that she’d like to swat away.

 “What do you expect me to do?
 Lie?”

-He looks down, his face flushed.
+He looked down, his face flushed.

-Lines appear on the intern’s forehead.
+Lines appeared on the intern’s forehead.

 “Good.
 Head over to the O.R.
 I’ll let them know you’re on your way.
 There’re a couple of perianal abscesses that need drainage.”